Mimosa Garden Club records

 Scope and Content

-This collection contains three scrapbooks that document the social and civic activities of the club.
+This collection contains attendance ledgers, yearbooks, and scrapbooks that document the social and civic activities of the club.
 The scrapbooks include clippings, yearbooks, and flower show awards and ribbons.
 One scrapbook is devoted to the club's civic project landscaping the grounds of the Atlanta Speech School's new location on Northside Parkway in 1967.
 This scrapbook includes landscape drawings by landscape architect, William L. Monroe.
+Other materials include documentation on the development of the Mary Howard Gilbert Memorial Quarry Garden at the Atlanta Historical Society (later Atlanta History Center).
+Of special interest are Quarry Garden plant lists from plantsmen Eugene Cline and Frank Smith as well as histories of the quarry including a report by Atlanta History Center horticulturist, Sue Vrooman.

 Dates